urani-trade/solana-dev-onboarding-rs/demos/backend/08_transfer_hooks_with_wSOL/README.md

 <br>

-* Import dependencies and retrieve the IDL file:
+* Now let's look at test/transfer-hooks-with-w-soi.ts.
+We start by importing dependencies and retrieving the IDL file:

 <br>